1. Blog

 What Is Site Reliability Engineering?

-SRE focuses on automating to reduce human error, factoring in error budget to prevent unprepared feature releases.
+SRE focuses on automation to reduce human error, factoring in an error budget to prevent unprepared feature releases.
 It also ensures the reliability, scalability, and performance of systems to prevent downtime.

 Why Make SRE a Priority?

 When Nike attempted to modernize its global supply chain by implementing advanced planning software called i2, things went haywire.
 The system lacked the flexibility to handle real-world complexities.
 The failure resulted in inventory mismanagement, with some products being overstocked and others understocked, leading to up to $100 million in losses.
-Unveiling software on such a scale, no matter how confident your devs are in the performance, is not a good idea.
-Properly enforced SRE could have set up an incremental plan.
+Unveiling software on such a scale, no matter how confident your devs are in their performance, is not a good idea.
+Properly enforced SRE could have set up an incremental plan to release i2.

 How to Amplify Your Cybersecurity through SRE?